Files in directory /sxeval from the latest check-in

 works as follows: when a sx.Symbol

-given environment, and it is not bound in that environments binding, the
+a given frame, and it is not bound in that frames binding, the sx.Symbol